soudev/knowledge.mine/stuff/frontend_javascript.md

 * [Defensive JavaScript](http://www.defensivejs.com/)

+--

 * [Javascript Char Codes (Key Codes)](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes)

 * [Unicode and JavaScript | 2 ality](http://www.2ality.com/2013/09/javascript-unicode.html)

+--

+* [Of how to implement transient in JavaScript | Paul Masurel](http://fulmicoton.com/posts/transient/) - Java programmers are probably familiar with the concept of transient as it is a keyword in this language.
+By marking an object property as transient, you tell Java that this property should be skipped in serialization.

+--

 * [The JavaScript console API | 2 ality](http://www.2ality.com/2013/10/console-api.html)